-But above all, for a lambda programmer, unrelated to a particular environment, a fact must be taken into consideration: the future of programming is not Windows (or any other system), it is in Web applications running on a server, so should we use a framework able to run on the most common servers, and so on Apache.
+But above all, for a lambda programmer, unrelated to a particular environment, a fact must be taken into consideration: the future of programming is not Windows (or any other system), it is in mobile devices and Web applications running on a server, so should we use a framework able to run on a server and a mobile.

 List of toolkits and platforms

 Toolkits contain predefined components used directly to create the interface of an application.

 There APIs are interfaces to the systems, providing primitives used to create a library of components.

 We see that when a framework offers the possibility of programming for mobile phones, one enters the circle of specializations, each platform running a system for a single brand.

 Otherwise, when programming for the desktop but not specifically for Windows, Qt seems to be the most comprehensive framework while being portable.
 The license is LGPL.